-- A. Sanctions that indicate standing with the University: - EXPULSION An individual or group will be separated from the University on a permanent basis.
+- A. Sanctions that indicate standing with the University: - 1.
+EXPULSION An individual or group will be separated from the University on a permanent basis.
 An individual's expulsion will be permanently recorded on his/her academic transcript.
 Before this sanction is enforced, the President of the University will review it.
 A student expelled from the University may not enter campus grounds for any reason without the express written permission from the Office of the Dean of Student Life.
 A student expelled from the University will not receive a refund of any monies paid, including tuition, fees, and room and board. - 2.
 SUSPENSION An individual or group will be dismissed from the University for an assigned time period, and under the conditions deemed necessary by the conduct review process.
 A student suspended from the University may not enter campus grounds for any reason during the period of her/his suspension without the express written permission from the Office of the Dean of Student Life.
 A student suspended from the University before an academic semester ends will not receive a refund of any monies paid, including tuition, fees, and room and board.
 No academic credit earned during the period of suspension at any other institution may be transferred to SMU.
 A disciplinary suspension and its effective dates are recorded on a student's academic transcript.
 The notation remains for the time the student is enrolled in the University and is removed three (3) years after graduation.
-If the student leaves the University before graduation, the notation is removed three (3) years after the anticipated date of graduation from the University.
+If the student leaves the University before graduation, the notation is removed three (3) years after the anticipated date of graduation from the University. - 3.
+DEFERRED SUSPENSION Individual or group suspension may be deferred (not enforced).
+Deferred terms, i.e., conditions of the deferred suspension and its duration, will be set by the Conduct Officer or Conduct Board which

-- 3. DEFERRED SUSPENSION Individual or group suspension may be deferred (not enforced).
-Deferred terms, i.e., conditions of the deferred suspension and its duration, will be set by the Conduct Officer or Conduct Board which imposed the sanction.
+- imposed the sanction.
 If a succeeding Conduct Officer or Conduct Board finds the student responsible for violating the terms of deferred suspension during the period set up by the preceding Conduct Officer or Conduct Board, the student may be suspended. - 4.
 DISCIPLINARY PROBATION A student or group is given a warning that further violations will result in consideration of suspension.
-The student or a group representative may be required to report to a University Conduct Officer on a regular basis during the period of the probation. - 5.
-CONDUCT REPRIMAND The individual or group will be given formal notice by the Conduct Board or the Conduct Officer that they have violated the Student Code of Conduct or University policy.
-If the individual or group is found in violation of a further charge, that case will be considered more seriously. - B. Below is the list of additional sanctions that may be imposed:
+The student or a group representative may be required to report to a University Conduct Officer on a regular basis during the period of the probation. - CONDUCT REPRIMAND The individual or group will be given formal notice by the Conduct Board or the Conduct Officer that they have violated the Student Code of Conduct or University policy.
+If the individual or group is found in violation of a further charge, that case will be considered more seriously. - INFORMAL WARNING A written notice indicating a violation of the student code of conduct that is not considered part of a student's formal disciplinary record. - B. Below is the list of additional sanctions that may be imposed: